tensorflow/addons/README.md

 ## Installation
 #### Stable Builds
+TFA is available on PyPi for Linux/MacOS/Windows.
 To install the latest version, run the following:
 ```
 pip install tensorflow-addons
 ```